Modeling Issues with Eye Tracking Data: Discussion

-The results of this study collectively support the existence of experimental effects for the variable $Contrast$.
-For the AR1, MA25, and COX models, the effect for $Privileged$ is marginally significant.
-Also, the interaction terms for GLM and AR1/MA25 indicate the effects of $Privileged$ and $Contrast$ are uniform over time.
-Because estimates of the experimental effects in the current study varied in statistical strength, this demonstrates model assumptions can make substantively important differences.
+The results of this study collectively support the existence of an experimental effect for the variable $Contrast$.
+For the AR1 and survival models, the effect for $Privileged$ is marginally significant.
+Also, the interaction terms for GLM and AR1 indicate the effects of $Privileged$ and $Contrast$ are uniform over time.
+Because estimates of the experimental effects in the current study varied in statistical strength across modeling approaches, this demonstrates model assumptions can have substantively important consequences.

 The current study is based on a single data set, yet it does raise conceptual issues in the statistical modeling of eye-tracking data.
 Results are limited to a two-regime model for on-target and off-target, and a single data set.
 However, useful directions are suggested for future research on modeling issues in eye-tracking data.
 In particular, Markov transition models are suggested, but suitable software functions for the current data set would require capability for incomplete subject-by-item designs as well as clustering.